-Aubergines or eggplants as we also call them were thought to be exotic but are now becoming popular vegetables to grow at home in the greenhouse, mainly thanks to new cultivars that are more suited to the British climate.
-Generally, they are frost-sensitive and will really enjoy a warm climate.
+- Aubergines or eggplants as we also call them were thought to be exotic and a real tricky customer.
+Now they are becoming popular vegetables to grow at home in the greenhouse, mainly thanks to new cultivars that are more suited to the British climate.

-Aubergines belong to the same family as tomatoes, potatoes and peppers as they are members of the Solanaceae family.
-Unlike aubergines, these were all found in the Americas whereas the eggplant is Asian if not an Indian plant because of its place in their cuisine.
+Aubergines belong to the same family as tomatoes, potatoes and peppers and they are all members of the Solanaceae family.
+Unlike aubergines, these other food sources were all found in the Americas whereas the eggplant is Asian in origin.
+It most likely came from India because of its prominent place in that country’s cuisine.

 Varieties Of Aubergines